TheSimi/movie_viewer/README.md

 When you close out of the settings menu it should scan those folders, and scrape info about them.
 Give it a little time.

-### Configuration

-When opening the folder for the first time, go to the settings and configure the folders where you save your movies and shows.

 ## Settings

 Using the settings menu you can do several things: